awuradjoaq/crud-onramp-app/README.md

 Model View Controller:

-- Model: Database Layer, Utilized PostGreSQL
+- Model (Data): Database Layer, Utilized PostGreSQL

-- View: Front End, Utilized React with TypeScript
+- View (Interface to View and Modify Data): Front End, Utilized React with TypeScript

-- Controller: Created functions in backend/server/contollers/messages, which invokes the database queries depending on route called (POST, GET, PATCH, DELETE)
+- Controller (Various actions that can be performed on data): Created functions in backend/server/contollers/messages, which invokes the database queries depending on route called (POST, GET, PATCH, DELETE)

 # Best Practices Implemented
 - Commented code where necessary to give high level overview to components/modules